docsforadobe/premiere-scripting-guide/3 - Project object/project.rst

 **Description**

-Makes the sequence with the provided sequence ID, active.
+Makes the :ref:`sequence` with the provided sequence ID, active.
 This will open the sequence in the Timeline panel.

 **Parameters**